fobser/draft-fobser-dnsop-dnssec-keyrecovery/draft-fobser-dnsop-dnssec-keyrestore.md

 During the restore process, the signing software operates on a pre-signed zone.
 That is, the zone already contains a DNSKEY RRset and RRSIG RRsets.
-The signing software MUST NOT remove remove those DNSKEYs and RRSIGs until instructed to do so.
+The signing software MUST NOT remove those DNSKEYs and RRSIGs until instructed to do so.
 The signing software might try to remove those DNSKEYs and RRSIGs because the private key is not present, the operator MUST prevent this, otherwise the zone